maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

 ## The importance of the question note ##

 Notice in defining `b` we have a quotient which might well "simplify" when fractions cancel.
-Hence, there is not a one-one correspondence between the values of the random variables and actual question versions.
+Hence, there is not a one-one correspondence between the values of the random variables and actual question variants.
 In some situations there may similarly not be a one-one correspondence between the values of specific variables and actual questions.
-We cannot use the values of the question variables as a unique key to the question versions (although in this case it would be fine because all algebraic cancelling occurs within the definition of `b` and so we end up with a unique key).
+We cannot use the values of the question variables as a unique key to the question variants (although in this case it would be fine because all algebraic cancelling occurs within the definition of `b` and so we end up with a unique key).

 Hence the teacher must leave a meaningful question note.
-Two versions of a question are _defined_ to be the same if and only if the question note is the same.
+Two variants of a question are _defined_ to be the same if and only if the question note is the same.

 The question note field is ["CAS text"](CASText.md), just like the question text.
 We could write something like